andrewjradcliffe/VectorizedReduction.jl/README.md

  0.0004604109969121861
 ```
 However, due to the current implementation details of Base `any`/`all`, early breakout occurs only when the reduction is being carried out across the entire array (i.e. does not occur when reducing over a subset of dimensions).
 Thus, the current advice is to use `vany`/`vall` unless one is reducing over the entire array, and even then, one should consider the `p` and `n` for one's problem.

+## Acknowledgments
+The motivation for this package arose from my own experiences, but my initial attempt (visible in the /attic) did not deliver all the performance possible -- this was ony apparent through comparison to C. Elrod's approach to multidimensional forms in VectorizedStatistics.
+Having fully appreciated the beauty of branching through @generated functions, I decided to take a tour of osme low-hanging fruit -- this package is the result.

+## Future work
+1. post-reduction operators
+2. reductions over index subsets within a dimension.